-Unfortunately, many job posts use company specific jargon or vague language in their job posts such as “Update UFOC Documentation” or “Part of NI Team.”
-Here’s an example below from a technical job ad which makes it completely unclear what the candidate will do or what the job entails.
+Unfortunately, many job posts use company-specific jargon or vague language in their job posts such as “Update UFOC Documentation” or “Part of NI Team.”
+Here’s an example below from a technical job ad that makes it completely unclear what the candidate will do or what the job entails.

 Vague job description with jargon.
 Source: LinkedIn

 Industry-related language is fine if you’re seeking an expert in the field (e.g. using the word SEO if you’re looking for an online marketing specialist) or need to verify someone has experience using a specific software tool.
 However, if you post a company-specific or rarely-used acronym, there’s a chance that the job seeker will be confused.
 It will not be clear to them whether they’re qualified for the job opening or not.